-Thirty-seven million people in the United States suffer from some form of arthritis.
+Approximately 37 million people in the United States suffer from some form of arthritis.
 In 1994 the Centers for Disease Control reported that by year 2020, when one out of every two Americans will be over the age of 50, there will be a larger increase in new cases of arthritis than of any other disease in the United States.
-Among the leading causes of disability, arthritis heads the list; osteoarthritis is the most prevalent form and has the greatest economic impact.
-Because osteoarthritis (>30% of the population over the age of 65) is much more prevalent than rheumatoid arthritis, the economic impact of osteoarthritis may be 30 times greater than that of rheumatoid arthritis.
+Arthritis is at the top of the list of the leading causes of disability.
+Osteoarthritis its most common form and has the greatest economic impact.
+Because osteoarthritis is much more prevalent than rheumatoid arthritis (RA), the economic impact of osteoarthritis may be 30 times greater than that of RA.
 Osteoarthritis will soon account for more than 30% of office visits.
 As physicians, our most important contribution will be to limit days lost from work as well as the social and psychological impact of this devastating disease.

 Osteoarthritis is primarily a disease of the articular cartilage.
-However, subchondral bone, synovium, ligament and supporting neuromuscular apparatus, if damaged will contribute to accelerated cartilage degradation.
+However, when damaged, other tissues (such as subchondral bones, synovia, ligaments and supporting neuromuscular apparatuses) will contribute to the acceleration of cartilage degradation.
 The components of articular cartilage include type II and other collagens, proteoglycans and chondrocytes.
 Nutrition of chondrocytes is provided by diffusion from the blood supply of subchondral bone and synovial fluid.

 Interleukin 1 (IL-1), a cytokine produced by mononuclear cells, synovial lining cells and chondrocytes, stimulates the chondrocyte to produce neutral metalloproteinases (collagenase, stromelysin and gelatinase) which degrade cartilage.
 Other cytokines stimulate the chondrocyte to secrete tissue inhibitor of metalloproteinase (TIMP).
 Synthesis of cartilage components depends on growth factors such as insulin-like growth factor 1 (IGF-1) and transforming growth factor ß (TGFß).